ckreutz/crisscrossed-blog/_posts/2010-12-10-bandwidth-divide-fast-you-isne28099t-fast.markdown

 This is just a small list.
 There is a lot more to tweak for better performance.
-Here is service, where you can [test your website speed and monitor your page availability](https://www.dotcom-tools.com/website-speed-test.aspx).

 ## Content Delivery Network